lfborjas/distractions/README.md

 # Distractions

 Working through examples found in various books or online resources.
-Mostly Common Lisp and Scheme.
-Maybe one day I'll branch out and learn Haskel.
+Mostly functional languages, with a heavy bias towards lisps.
 For something slightly close to reality, see my [clojure-playground](https://github.com/lfborjas/clojure-playground).
 For things actually close to reality, I'm afraid all my battle-tested production code that makes money is in private repos!

 # Up and running (a note to self)